 What are the possible side effects of Anoro Ellipta?

-In clinical trials of Anoro Ellipta, the most common adverse reaction were pharyngitis, sinusitis, lower respiratory tract infection, constipation, diarrhea, pain in extremity, muscle spasms, neck pain, and chest pain.
-People with asthma who take LABA medicines, such as vilanterol (one of the active ingredients in Anoro Ellipta), have an increased risk of death from asthma problems.
-It is not known if LABA medicines such as vilanterol increase the risk of death in people with COPD.
+In clinical trials of Anoro Ellipta, the most common adverse reactions were pharyngitis, sinusitis, lower respiratory tract infection, constipation, diarrhea, pain in extremity, muscle spasms, neck pain, and chest pain.
+People with asthma who only take LABA medicines such as vilanterol (one of the active ingredients in Anoro Ellipta) have an increased risk of death from asthma problems.

 This is not an exhaustive list of all potential side effects of Anoro Ellipta.
 Talk to your healthcare provider or pharmacist for further information.